Your conservatory is a warm and inviting space to relax in the summer. But is your conservatory as welcoming in the dead of winter?

 You may need planning permission if you live in a listed house or if your home sits in a conservation area.
 Planning laws were changed in 2010, relaxing the rule that stated 75% of the conservatory roof had to be translucent.

 How Long Will It Take to Replace My Conservatory Roof?

 It should take between two and three days, depending on the size and complexity of the conservatory.

-Other factors like how many tradespeople work on the project also influence the timescales.
+Factors like how many tradespeople are working on the project also influence timescales.

 Can I Get Finance for My New Conservatory Roof?

 Most conservatory companies offer finance to help spread the cost of your conservatory roof.

 Because they make money on finance, you may negotiate a discount if you sign a 12, 24, or 36-month agreement.